Could daylight savings be abolished? Everything you need to know as Musk poses vote

 Prior to his election, Trump pushed for an end to daylight saving time, calling it inconvenient and costly.
 Now Musk has asked people if they want the time to permanently be an hour earlier or later.

-In a X/Twitter poll on Wednesday (5 March), Musk asked: “If daylight savings time change is canceled, do you prefer an hour earlier [or] an hour later.”
+In a X/Twitter poll last Wednesday (5 March), Musk asked: “If daylight savings time change is canceled, do you prefer an hour earlier [or] an hour later.”

 Over 1.2 million people voted, with 58.2 per cent of them calling for it to be an hour later.